Influence of the majority group on individual judgments in online spontaneous conversations

-These environments meaningfully differ from other contexts where social influence and judgment formation occur, such as voting during elections, and where the expression of such judgments can have direct, real-world consequences for individuals.
+These environments meaningfully differ from other non-spontaneous online discussions where social influence and judgment formation occur, such as political votes, and where the expression of such judgments can have direct, real-world consequences for individuals.
 For instance, some public political statements may significantly impact people’s careers or freedoms.
-Consequently, the results of the present study may not be directly generalizable to contexts with substantially different social dynamics.
+Consequently, the results of the present study may not be directly generalizable to non-spontaneous contexts with substantially different social dynamics.